💡 Quick Answer

 3. No Film Cartridge Loaded

 Your Instax Mini 11 needs a film cartridge to work.
-If there’s no film, the light blinks to warn you.
+If there’s no film, the light blinks to warn you.- What happens?
+The light blinks, and the camera will not shoot.

 - How to fix it?
 Open the film door and insert a new pack of Fujifilm Instax Mini film (10 sheets per pack).